davidosick/xdao-books/docs/architecture/general-concept.md

 ## Key Principles

-{% stepper %}
-{% step %}
-### Telegram-First
+!!! note "1.
+Telegram-First"
     All core interactions happen inside a Telegram Mini App, offering a seamless UX for creating and managing a DAO directly in app.
-{% endstep %}

-{% step %}
-### TON Native
+!!! note "2.
+TON Native"

-The backend operates on the TON blockchain, using native smart contracts for asset management, voting, and consensus.&#x20;
+    The backend operates on the TON blockchain, using native smart contracts for asset management, voting, and consensus.
-{% endstep %}

-{% step %}
-### Modular Micro-Architecture ???
+!!! note "3.
+Modular Micro-Architecture"
     Every feature — from treasury to proposals — is modular and replaceable.
-This allows different types of DAOs (startups, communities, investment clubs) to be built on the same foundation.&#x20;
+This allows different types of DAOs (startups, communities, investment clubs) to be built on the same foundation.
-{% endstep %}

-{% step %}
-### Secure by Design
+!!! note "4.
+Secure by Design"
     Wallets are non-custodial, private keys are never exposed, and transactions are signed by the user.
-{% endstep %}
-{% endstepper %}

 ## High-Level Components